-- y.
+- w.
 There is no basis for the disqualification of any of the Athlete's results under Rule 40.8 of the IAAF Rules: - (i) The purpose of disqualification of competitive results is not to punish athletes, but to correct any unfair advantage and remove tainted performances from the record (CAS 2017/A/5021 IAAF v.
 UAE Athletics Federation & Betlhem Desalegn; CAS 2016/O/4463 IAAF v.
 All Russia Athletics Federation & Kristina Ugarova). - (ii) Rule 40.8 contains an "implicit exception of fairness" by which the Panel should evaluate the circumstances, including inter alia the nature and severity of the infringement, the lapse of time between ADRVs, the presence of negative tests between ADRVs, the effect of the infringement on the results at stake and the absence of subsequent abnormalities or ADRVs. - (iii) All of the samples produced by the Athlete (including during competitions attended in 2012-2013) have tested negative. - (iv) The Athlete's results show that she did not draw an unfair advantage from the alleged ADRVs.
-She finished sixth in the semi-final of the 100 metres hurdle event at the 2012 London Olympic Games and eighth at the 2013 Moscow Word Championships. - z.
-In the alternative, the disqualification period should be reduced based on the principles of fairness and proportionality: - (i) It is undisputed that the Athlete did not violate any anti-doping rule before 17 July 2012 or after 31 July 2013. - (ii) The principle of proportionality calls for a reasonable balance between the misconduct and the measure imposed; "a measure must not exceed what is reasonably required by its legitimate objective" (CAS 2015/A/4008 IAAF v.
-All Russia Athletics Federation, Olga Kaniskina & Russian Anti-Doping Agency). - (iii) Disqualification should not extend over periods for which there is no clear evidence that the Athlete used prohibitive substances. - (iv) If there is a period of disqualification in this case, it should be limited to results obtained between 17 July 2012 and 31 July 2013.
+During heightened periods of anti-doping checks from 2016 onwards, she continued to perform consistently.

-41. The submissions of the IAAF on the merits, as set out in the Answer and presented at the hearing, may be summarised as follows:
+- x.
+In the alternative, the disqualification period should be reduced based on the principles of fairness and proportionality: - (i) There has been no allegation and no evidence that the Athlete committed any ADRVs beyond 2013. - (ii) The principle of proportionality calls for a reasonable balance between the misconduct and the measure imposed; "a measure must not exceed what is reasonably required by its legitimate objective" (CAS 2015/A/4008 IAAF v.
+All Russia Athletics Federation, Olga Kaniskina & Russian Anti-Doping Agency). - (iii) Disqualification should not extend over periods for which there is no clear evidence that the Athlete used prohibitive substances. - (iv) If a disqualification of results is considered appropriate, the disqualification period should be limited to 16 July 2012 until 17 August 2013. - (v) The Sole Arbitrator extended the disqualification period beyond 17 August 2013 until 28 July 2015 on the purported basis that the Athlete gained an unfair advantage from increased strength and muscle mass growth.
+However, CAS panels have recognised that "even if such everlasting enhancing effects were to exist ... these effects are not to be taken into consideration when applying the sanctions set out by the WADC or the IAAF Rules..."
+(CAS 2017/A/5021 IAAF v.
+UAE Athletics Federation & Betlhem Desalegn). - 41.
+The submissions of the IAAF on the merits, as set out in the Answer and presented at the hearing, may be summarised as follows: